SharonLutz/SharonLutz.github.io/research.md

 ## Research

+### Research Interests
+I am interested to using statistics to understand the genetic and genomic mechanisms of diseases.
+My methodological research has focused on:
+- Statistical Genetics and Genomics
+- High Dimensional Data
+- Statistical Computing
+- Mediation Analysis and Causal Inference
+- Bayesian Hierarchical Models

+Through the COPDGene study, my applied work has focused on the genetic epidemiology of the following phenotypes:
+- COPD
+- Spirometry
+- Nicotine dependence
+- Smoking burden
+- Coronary artery calcium
+- Thoracic aortic calcium
+- Emphysema distribution
+- Subtypes of COPD

 ### Academic/ Research Positions
 Assistant Professor: July 2011-present
 Department of Biostatistics and Informatics, University of Colorado, Colorado School of Public Health (CSPH)